vadootvpeer/p2p-cdn-sdk-android/README.md

 <h4>Android p2p cdn sdk to distribute load and reduce costs(https://peervadoo.com)</h4>

-Vadoo is a p2p sdk integration to reduce your video streaming costs by upto 30% and scale to 6x the number of users
+Vadootv is a p2p sdk integration to reduce your video streaming costs by upto 30% and scale to 6x the number of users

 <p align="center">
 <img src="Vadoo_player.jpg"  width="300" height="500">
 </p>

-Vadoo is powered by webrtc which distributes the load on users to reduce the server costs and to improve scalability
+Vadootv is powered by webrtc which distributes the load on users to reduce the server costs and to improve scalability

 **First 10 GB data free every month using P2P(Peer 2 Peer) network**